WetzoldStudios/traVRsal-sdk/README.md

 * custom interactions are not possible yet (only pre-made Button for now)
 * audio is not assigned to correct mixer channels yet
 * objects needs to be marked "Enable Read/Write" at import, otherwise NavMesh will fail or might even result in crashes

+# Licenses

+This SDK is licensed under the MIT license except for all contents in "Third-Party" folders which follows its original licenses.
+This includes:

+* Async Coroutine
+* AWS SDK
+* bhaptics SDK
+* DOTween
+* Unity NavMeshComponents
+* JSONnet
+* XNode